stolostron/rhacm-docs/README.md

 gem sources -a http://rubygems.org/
 ```

 8. Quit the terminal and restart.
-Verify that jekyll installed correctly by using the following command:
+Verify that Jekyll installed correctly by using the following command:
 ```
 jekyll -v
 ```